 Truth in Advertising

-Adrift in momentary delusions of grandeur, I sometimes joke about beginning a high profile advertising campaign for Monday Morning Mindfulness with full page bold print ads, billboards and television commercials proclaiming something like:
+Adrift in momentary delusions of grandeur, I sometimes joke about beginning a high profile advertising campaign for Monday Morning Mindfulness.
+Full page bold print ads, billboards, and television commercials would proclaim something like:

-Besides possibly getting sued by Jon Kabat-Zinn and others, I don't think I'd get much action.
-As Pema Chödrön points out, the actual process of meditation seems "counter-intuitive".
+Besides possibly getting sued by Jon Kabat-Zinn and other Mindfulness gurus, I don't think I'd get much action.
+Yet, as Pema Chödrön points out, the actual process of meditation is "counter-intuitive."
 At a certain point, we decide to sit still and face what we have always fled from.
 Who needs that?

 On The Zafu and Beyond